anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 date: "25-03-2025"
 description: "The one who compiles C lang to machine code."
 tag: "#tech, #compiler"
-draft: true
+draft: false
 ---
 <script type="module" src="/assets/js/yatch/main.js"></script>
 <link rel="stylesheet" href="/assets/css/yatch/style.css">

 *The ferryman is a figure in various mythologies who is responsible for carrying souls across the river that divides the world of the living from the world of the dead.*

 JK.
-This post is the second in a series of posts that explores the world of compilers, interpreters, CPUs and low level systems.
-The [previous post](/blog/hacktoberfest.html) describes how the CPU works; how CPUs process and execute instructions.
+This post is the second in a series of posts that explore the world of compilers, interpreters, CPUs and low-level systems.
+The [previous post](/blog/hacktoberfest.html) describes how the CPU works; and how CPUs process and execute instructions.
 This post explains how the code you write in a high-level language is transformed into machine code that the CPU can understand and execute.

 ### Table of Contents